John Wesley: Theological methodology

-The 20th-century Wesleyan scholar Albert Outler argued in his introduction to the 1964 collection John Wesley that Wesley developed his theology by using a method that Outler termed the Wesleyan Quadrilateral.
+The 20th-century Wesleyan scholar Albert Outler argued in his introduction to the 1985 article, "The Wesleyan Quadrilateral—in John Wesley" that Wesley developed his theology by using a method that Outler termed the Wesleyan Quadrilateral.
 In this method, Wesley believed that the living core of Christianity was contained in Scripture (the Bible), and that it was the sole foundational source of theological development.
 The centrality of Scripture was so important for Wesley that he called himself "a man of one book," although he was well-read for his day.
 However, he believed that doctrine had to be in keeping with Christian orthodox tradition.
 So, tradition was considered the second aspect of the Quadrilateral.
 Wesley contended that a part of the theological method would involve experiential faith.
 In other words, truth would be vivified in the personal experience of Christians (overall, not individually), if it were really truth.
 And every doctrine must be able to be defended rationally.
 He did not divorce faith from reason.
 Tradition, experience and reason, however, were subject always to Scripture, Wesley argued, because only there is the Word of God revealed "so far as it is necessary for our salvation."

 The doctrines which Wesley emphasised in his sermons and writings are prevenient grace, present personal salvation by faith, the witness of the Spirit, and entire sanctification.

 Bronze statue of Wesley in St Paul's Churchyard, London.
 A marble version stands inside Methodist Central Hall, Westminster.